Efficient Active Deep Decoding of Linear Codes using Importance Sampling: Numerical results

 We classify our contribution into two regions: the waterfall region and the error-floor region, following the approach in \cite{be2019active}.
 In the waterfall region, the IS-based BP-FF achieves up to 0.62 dB lower BER and 0.32 dB lower FER compared to the original BP-FF decoder for both codes.
 Moreover, for the BCH(63,45) code, the IS-based BP-FF exhibits nearly identical BER and FER to BP-FF by reliability and $d_{max} = 3$ (the best-published results in \cite{be2019active}), while its performance slightly lags behind BP-FF by reliability and $d_{max} = 3$ for the BCH(63,36) code \cite{be2019active}.

-In the error-floor region, the improvement increases to 1.7 dB to 1.9 dB in BER and 1.5 dB to 1.9 dB in FER for all codes compared to the BP-FF decoder.
+In the error-floor region, the improvement increases from 1.7 dB to 1.9 dB in BER and from 1.5 dB to 1.9 dB in FER for all codes compared to the BP-FF decoder.
 Similarly, compared to BP-FF by reliability and $d_{max} = 3$, the improvement ranges from 1.42 dB to 1.75 dB in BER and 0.9 dB to 1 dB in FER for different codes.
-Table \ref{tab:bestr-wtr} presents the best decoding gains w.r.t. the conventional BP-FF for the cycle-reduced BCH(63,36) and BCH(63,45) codes, categorized into the waterfall region and the error-floor region.
-The values reported indicate the best decoding gains in dB, along with their corresponding error probabilities in parentheses.

-These results clearly demonstrate that utilizing the proposed IS distribution integrated with active learning to generate samples from near-decision-boundary regions where acquisition functions fall within a specific range can significantly enhance the decoder's performance.
+These results clearly demonstrate that utilizing the proposed IS distribution integrated with active learning to generate samples from regions where acquisition functions fall within a specific range can significantly enhance the decoder's performance.